Noumso/Belfield-Festival-Website/Technical-Documentation.md

 ### SCM Strategy

-- Dépôt hébergé sur **GitHub**.
+- Repository hosted on **GitHub**.
-- Branches :
+- Branches:
-  - `main` pour le code en production.
+  - `main` for production code.
-  - `dev` pour l'intégration des fonctionnalités et les tests.
+  - `dev` for feature integration and testing.
-  - `feature/*` pour les tâches ou fonctionnalités individuelles.
+  - `feature/*` branches for individual tasks/features.
-- Utiliser des **Pull Requests (PR)** pour les revues de code et l'intégration.
+- Use **Pull Requests (PRs)** for code review and integration.
-- Enforcer des messages de commit descriptifs et des commits fréquents.
+- Enforce descriptive commit messages and frequent commits.
-- Protéger la branche `main` avec des revues de PR obligatoires.
+- Protect the `main` branch with mandatory PR reviews.

 ### QA Strategy

-- **Tests unitaires** avec Jest pour les composants React et la logique backend.
+- **Unit testing** with Jest for React components and backend logic.
-- **Tests d'API** avec Supertest.
+- **API endpoint testing** with Supertest.
-- **Tests manuels** des flux utilisateurs clés : connexion, achat de billet, mises à jour admin.
+- **Manual testing** of key user flows: login, ticket purchase, admin updates.
-- **GitHub Actions** pour l'intégration continue (CI), exécutant les tests sur les PR.
+- **GitHub Actions** for Continuous Integration (CI) to run tests on PRs.
-- **Environnement de staging** pour les tests d'acceptation avant la mise en production.
+- **Staging environment** deployed for acceptance testing before production release.

 ---

 ## 7. Technical Justifications

-- **React.js** choisi pour son architecture orientée composants, sa réactivité, et sa large communauté.
+- **React.js** chosen for its component-driven architecture, responsiveness, and large community support.
-- **Node.js avec Express** pour un backend API évolutif et flexible.
+- **Node.js with Express** provides a scalable, flexible backend API.
-- **MongoDB Atlas** pour un design de schéma flexible, utile pour les données artistes et billets.
+- **MongoDB Atlas** offers a flexible schema design, ideal for artist and ticket data.
-- **Authentification JWT** pour une gestion des sessions sécurisée et sans état.
+- **JWT Authentication** enables secure, stateless session management.
-- **Déploiement** via Vercel (frontend) et Render ou Railway (backend) pour simplifier l'hébergement et le CI/CD.
+- **Deployment** via Vercel (frontend) and Render or Railway (backend) simplifies hosting and CI/CD.
-- **Intégration avec l'API Shotgun** pour profiter d’un service de billetterie éprouvé, réduisant la complexité du développement.
+- **Integration with the Shotgun API** leverages an established ticketing service, reducing development complexity.

 ---

 **Conclusion**
-This concludes the technical documentation blueprint for the Belfield Festival Website MVP.
+This document concludes the technical blueprint for the **Belfield Festival Website MVP**.
-It provides a clear roadmap for development, testing, and deployment, aligned with the project goals.
+It provides a clear roadmap for development, testing, and deployment, aligned with the project's goals.